Natural Features of Sipoonkorpi National Park

 Sipoonkorpi Nature Reserve is located within the municipalities of Sipoo, Vantaa and Helsinki.
 It is one of the most significant forest areas with no buildings near the Helsinki metropolitan area, the other one being the Nuuksio lake highland.
 Sipoonkorpi plays an extremely important role in the conservation of biodiversity in forests.
-It is a Natura 2000 site (www.ymparisto.fi, in Finnish).
+It is a Natura 2000 site (ymparisto.fi, in Finnish).

 Sipoonkorpi is made up of many different forest types, mires and cultural landscapes.
 There are only a few lakes in the area.
 The terrain is diverse and at some points there are large changes in altitude.
 There are many open cliffs.
 There are also many spruce mires and small bogs.
 With all these Sipoonkorpi can be characterised as having diverse and small natural features.

 Many of the forests in Sipoonkorpi are spruce dominated.
 There are many lush and herb-rich forests as well as rocky forests.
-Some of the area's forests are valuable old forests which are practically in their natural state.
-These provide a home for species that are dependant on rotting wood.
+Some of the area's forests are valuable old forests which are practically in their natural states.
+These provide a home for species that are dependent on rotting wood.
 The area's flora and fauna is indeed diverse and abundant and includes endangered as well as rare plant, mushroom and animal species.
 Plants such as the rare Dog's Mercury (Mercurialis perennis), Anemone ranunculoide and the Fumewort (Corydalis solida ) grow in the area's herb-rich forests.
 In addition almost all of Southern Finland's forest mammal and bird species can be found at Sipoonkorpi.
 It is one of the last regions near the Helsinki metropolitan area that offers a habitat for species, such as the western capercaillie (Tetrao urogallus), that require large wilderness-like forest areas.

 The landscape in Byabäcken River Valley alternates between farmed hillsides and forested hilltops and cliff areas.
 The river that flows through the centre of the valley is surrounded by fields and heritage landscapes - meadows and forest pastures which are used for grazing.
 Further away between cliffs and fields there are hillside and cliff bottom herb-rich forests, in which the Small-leaved Linden (Tilia cordata), the Hazel (Corylus avellana) and the Norway Spruce (Picea abies ) thrive.
 As the richness of the area's soil varies and there are large changes in altitude, the area's nature is diverse and the landscape is interesting.